Terradue/doc-developer-sandbox/source/reference/man/py_functions/cioppy.casmeta.rst

 Description
 -----------

-returns the metadata value of the given field for a given product catalogue RDF URL
+Returns the metadata value of the given field for a given product catalogue RDF URL

 Usage
 -----